joelnewcomer/belton/wp-content/plugins/ajax-load-more/README.txt

 == Changelog ==

+= 4.0 - November 5, 2018 =
+* NEW - Introducing [Ajax Load More Pro](https://connekthq.com/plugins/ajax-load-more/pro/)!
+Access to every Ajax Load More add-on in a single installation.
+* NEW - Adding `category__and` and `tag__and` support for querying categories and tags.
+* UPDATE - Adding fix for permission error on repeater template directory by replacing `mkdir()` with WordPress core function `wp_mkdir_p`.
+* FIX - Fixed issue with Filters onComplete functions triggering before Ajax results were rendered on the screen.
+* FIX - Adding fix for `alm_get_canonical_url` function when getting URLs of child category and tag archives.

 = 3.7.1 - October 3, 2018 =
 Minor point release that affects Preloaded and Search Engine Optimization add-on users only.
 This release fixes 2 critical bugs in Ajax Load More 3.7.

-* FIX - Fix for Preloaded add-on not parsing multiple Post Types (I'm sorry about that!).
+* FIX - Fix for Preloaded not parsing multiple Post Types (Sorry about that)
-* FIX - Adding `.alm-reveal` div and `css_classes` to NO_SCRIPT render to keep styling and layouts consistent.
+* FIX - Adding `.alm-reveal` div and `css_classes` to NO_SCRIPT render.

 = 3.7 - September 19, 2018 =